MsysTechnologiesllc/netapp/README.md

 ### Attributes ###
 This resource has the following attributes:

-* `name` string, name attribute.
+* `name` name attribute.
 The path of the qtree, relative to the volume.
 Required
-* `svm` string.
-Name of managed SVM.
+* `svm` Name of managed SVM.
 Required
-* `volume` string.
-Name of the volume on which to create the qtree.
+* `volume` Name of the volume on which to create the qtree.
 Required.
-* `export-policy` string.
-Export policy of the qtree.
+* `export_policy` Export policy of the qtree.
 If this input is not specified, the qtree will inherit the export policy of the parent volume.
-* `mode` string.
-The file permission bits of the qtree, similar to UNIX permission bits.
+* `mode` The file permission bits of the qtree, similar to UNIX permission bits.
 If this argument is missing, the permissions of the volume is used.
-* `oplocks` string.
-Opportunistic locks mode of the qtree.
+* `oplocks` Opportunistic locks mode of the qtree.
 Possible values: "enabled", "disabled".
 Default value is the oplock mode of the volume.
-* `security` string.
-Security style of the qtree.
+* `security` Security style of the qtree.
 Possible values: "unix", "ntfs", or "mixed".
 Default value is the security style of the volume.
+* `force` True or false

 ### Example ###